 The New York-based architecture and design magazine, Metropolis (metropolismag.com), covers the full spectrum of design with a critical perspective and a long standing tradition of highlighting the potential of design with the arenas of politics, culture, social justice, and sustainability.

-Parsons MA Design Studies program has been fortunate to place several interns over the past several years: Dora Sapunar, Class of ’14; Komal Sharma, Class of 15′; and Estefania Acosta, Class of 16′.
-Each of them share their experiences below.
+Parsons MA Design Studies program has been fortunate to place several interns over the past everal years: Dora Sapunar, Class of ’14; Komal Sharma, Class of 15′; and Estefania Acostica, Class of 16′.
+EAch of them share their experiences below.
 Internships are important opportunities encouraged by the Design Studies program for the ways in which they enable students to transfer the knowledge gained within an academic setting to a workplace environment.
 Metropolis offers an ideal complement to the Design Studies program’s critical interdisciplinary approach to the consequences and possibilities of design.

 Dora Sapunar, Class of 2014

 I interned at Metropolis in the summer of 2013.
 The internship included doing research for magazine features, attending events and exhibitions—from the Le Corbusier exhibition at the MoMA to the FitCity Conference at the AIA Center for Architecture—as well as writing blog posts on any and all topics that I was interested in.
 My favorite projects included helping with research on gender inequality in architecture for the infographics supporting Alexandra Lange’s article Architecture’s Lean In Moment (http://www.metropolismag.com/July-August-2013/Architectures-Lean-In-Moment/) and writing about James Turrell’s sublime exhibition at the Guggenheim (http://www.metropolismag.com/Point-of-View/July-2013/The-Temple-of-Spirit/).
 Working with Metropolis editors was a great learning experience (not to mention very fun!) and I’m still always excited to contribute to the magazine.